ManuSquall/visualstudio-docs.fr-fr/docs/sharepoint/how-to-add-a-custom-sharepoint-node-to-server-explorer.md

 ---
-title: "How to: Add a Custom SharePoint Node to Server Explorer" ms.custom: "" ms.date: "02/02/2017" ms.prod: "visual-studio-dev14"
+title: 'How to: Add a Custom SharePoint Node to Server Explorer | Microsoft Docs' ms.custom: ms.date: 02/02/2017 ms.prod: visual-studio-dev14
-ms.reviewer: ""
+ms.reviewer:
-ms.suite: ""
+ms.suite:
 ms.technology:
-  - "office-development"
+- office-development
-ms.tgt_pltfrm: ""
+ms.tgt_pltfrm:
-ms.topic: "article"
+ms.topic: article
 dev_langs:
-  - "VB"
+- VB
-  - "CSharp"
+- CSharp
 helpviewer_keywords:
-  - "SharePoint development in Visual Studio, extending SharePoint Connections node in Server Explorer"
+- SharePoint development in Visual Studio, extending SharePoint Connections node in Server Explorer
-  - "SharePoint Connections [SharePoint development in Visual Studio], creating a new node type" ms.assetid: b992a192-f926-45e6-9416-85ddfe1061d0 caps.latest.revision: 36
+- SharePoint Connections [SharePoint development in Visual Studio], creating a new node type ms.assetid: b992a192-f926-45e6-9416-85ddfe1061d0 caps.latest.revision: 36
-author: "kempb"
+author: kempb
-ms.author: "kempb"
+ms.author: kempb
-manager: "ghogen"
+manager: ghogen
-caps.handback.revision: 35
+ms.translationtype: HT
+ms.sourcegitcommit: eb5c9550fd29b0e98bf63a7240737da4f13f3249
+ms.openlocfilehash: 1f54a2dd7ed96eaf34de9b6bf064baa71eb3ecec
+ms.contentlocale: fr-fr
+ms.lasthandoff: 08/30/2017

 ---
-# How to: Add a Custom SharePoint Node to Server Explorer
+# <a name="how-to-add-a-custom-sharepoint-node-to-server-explorer"></a>How to: Add a Custom SharePoint Node to Server Explorer
-  Il est possible d'insérer des nœuds personnalisés sous le nœud **Connexions SharePoint** dans l'**Explorateur de serveurs**.
-Cela peut être utile si vous comptez afficher des composants SharePoint supplémentaires qui n'apparaissent pas par défaut dans l'**Explorateur de serveurs**.
-Pour plus d'informations, consultez [Extending the SharePoint Connections Node in Server Explorer](../sharepoint/extending-the-sharepoint-connections-node-in-server-explorer.md).

- Pour ajouter un nœud personnalisé, commencez par créer une classe qui définit le nouveau nœud.
-Créez ensuite une extension ayant pour effet d'ajouter le nœud comme un enfant d'un nœud existant.

-### Pour définir le nouveau nœud

-1. Créez un projet Bibliothèque de classes.

-2. Ajoutez des références aux assemblys suivants :
+  You can add custom nodes under the **SharePoint Connections** node in **Server Explorer**.
+This is useful when you want to display additional SharePoint components that are not displayed in **Server Explorer** by default.
+For more information, see [Extending the SharePoint Connections Node in Server Explorer](../sharepoint/extending-the-sharepoint-connections-node-in-server-explorer.md).

+ To add a custom node, first create a class that defines the new node.
+Then create an extension that adds the node as a child of an existing node.

+### <a name="to-define-the-new-node"></a>To define the new node

+1. Create a class library project.

+2. Add references to the following assemblies:

     -   Microsoft.VisualStudio.SharePoint